-''@''), that matches the client user name and
+''@'') that matches the client user name and

 host name, the server authenticates the client against that

 account: The server invokes the

 name and password.

 ldap_auth plugin finds in the LDAP

-myuser_pass is not the correct
+myuser_password is not

 authentication fails and the server rejects the connection.

 If the password is correct and

 myuser is a developer, it returns

 developer to the MySQL server,

-myuser.
+myuser as a proxy.
 The server verifies that

 ''@'' can authenticate as

-PROXY privilege to do so) and
+PROXY privilege to do so)

 and accepts the connection.
 The session proceeds with

-by the DBA using
+should be set up by the DBA using

 GRANT statements, not shown.)
+The

 CURRENT_USER() functions return

 mysql> SELECT USER(), CURRENT_USER(); +------------------+---------------------+ | USER() | CURRENT_USER() | +------------------+---------------------+ | myuser@localhost | developer@localhost | +------------------+---------------------+